top of page

 Accessing your Mental Health Treatment Plan

 Although you can book directly with a mental health service provider and pay the total cost per session out-of-pocket, it is important to note that you will not receive a Medicare rebate if you book directly with a mental health professional and do not have a referral from a GP, psychiatrist or paediatrician.
+It is also important to note that Medicare rebates are not available for couples therapy.

 More information on these Medicare incentives can be found at https://www.health.gov.au/our-work/better-access-initiative or by contacting Medicare on 132 011.